barbazul/1kfa/mod_guide_gm.md

 marker is recommended.

-### Add flesh
+### 7. Add flesh

 Starting with the first player to announce their character's name, ask the questions on this list, one-at-a-time, and make notes of the players' answers.
 Don't ask each question to each player, address a question to just one player, then move on, asking the next question to the next player.
 This exercise gets the players thinking about their characters, and gets the table talking, so it's ok for players to blurt out responses out of turn.

+For each bulleted question, add a follow-up question of your own.
+How do the players' responses relate to the established Touchstone List?
+What further detail would you like to know?
+Follow your curiosity.
+This will warm up your improvisational energy and spark ideas for the opening scene of your story.

 This conversation might also add details to the world, like what kinds of species and religions exist.